Converting 400 Meters to Miles: A practical guide

 - Rounding to one decimal place: 0.2 miles

 The level of precision you choose depends on the application.
 For casual conversations, rounding to one decimal place (0.2 miles) is often sufficient.
-However, for scientific or engineering applications, greater precision might be required.
+Still, for scientific or engineering applications, greater precision might be required.

 Practical Applications and Real-World Examples: